andyjessop/rust-terminal-chatbot/README.md

 # Terminal-based Chatbot with Rust and OpenAI

 This project is a simple terminal-based chatbot built with Rust and leveraging the OpenAI API.
 It allows users to interact with OpenAI's powerful AI models directly from the command line.
-It was built to accompany the tutorial [How to Build a Terminal-based Chatbot with Rust and OpenAI](https://www.section.io/engineering-education/terminal-based-chatbot-rust-openai/).
+It was built to accompany the tutorial [Building a Terminal-based Chatbot in Rust from Scratch](https://dev.to/andyjessop/building-a-terminal-based-chatbot-in-rust-from-scratch-pf5).

 ## Features